olle-johannesson/movies-for-pixi/src/movies/on_the_town_1949.md

 summary: "Three sailors discover New York during 24 hours"

-comment: "Young Frank Sinatra and Gene Kelly dancing and singing"
+comment: "Frank sinatra was 34 and Gene Kelly was 37 when filming this"

 image: "https://media.giphy.com/media/65MptVB6YVqQVHupqL/giphy.gif"